 Understanding of restricted cash is money that companies deliberately separate to pay off significant future obligations.

 As an illustration, the HashMicro company must pay technical handling of 250 million rupiahs for the next six years.
-By this condition, the company must set aside 250 million rupiahs on a restricted cash account.
+By this condition, the company must set aside 250 million rupiahs on a restricted money account.

 Bank overdrafts mean the company is issuing checks that are worth more than the balance in the bank.